Tortola Yacht Charter

 Beef Bluff is another excellent snorkeling spot with lots of baby fish.
 Tarpons patrol the waters here.
 Upside down jellyfish come by the dozens in Hans Creek.

-Hans Creek is a perfect place to paddle through the shallows and watch the birds.
+Hans Creek is perfect for paddling through the shallows and watching the birds.

 There is a hike up to the top of Beef Island, and you can ramble around the salt ponds.

-Beef Bluff is a large area that would be good for water sports as long as you avoid the fishing pot markers and lines of nets the fishermen use.
+Beef Bluff is a large area that would be good for water sports if you avoid the fishing pot markers and lines of nets the fishermen use.

 Beef Bluff hit MY list of favorite anchorages in the British Virgin Islands a few years ago.

-Sir Francis Drake Channel, which runs up the middle of Tortola and the “sister” islands (Peter, Salt, Norman, Cooper), is generally like a swimming pool and well protected.
+Sir Francis Drake Channel, which runs up the middle of Tortola and the “sister” islands (Peter, Salt, Norman, Cooper), is generally like a well-protected swimming pool.

 View from the top of Beef Island in the British Virgin Islands of Beef Bluff